 What do you think of when you think of Norway?
 Fjords and Vikings?
 The Nobel prize, maybe?
 Cold winters, – definitely.
-Norway is also known as a place which is livable and where almost everyone has a good standard of living.
+Norway is also known as a place which is livable and where almost everyone has a strong standard of living.
 It wasn’t always that way.
-In the 19th century, a full one third of the population of Norway – 1 out of every 3 people – left the country and moved to the US.
+In the 19th century, a full one-third of the population of Norway – one out of every three people – left the country and moved to the US.

-Almost all of the Norwegians who came to the US came here to improve their economic situation.
+Almost all of the Norwegians who came to the US did so to improve their economic situation.
 In the US, they were promised farm land because of the Homestead Act.
 Most of the Norwegians immigrated to the Midwest.
-By the turn of the century there were 1,000,000 people living in the US, whose primary language was Norwegian.
+By the turn of the century, there were 1,000,000 people living in the US whose primary language was Norwegian.

 One of those Norwegians was Waldemar Ager.
 Born in Norway in 1869, he arrived in Chicago in 1885.
-He was a very unique person.
-He was idealistic and had great dreams.
+He was a unique person with idealism and great dreams.
 At the same time, he was aware of the tragic side of life.

-Today, the Waldemar Ager House is a museum.
+The Waldemar Ager House has become a museum.
 It is open by appointment and for special events.

-This is the fourth stop on our Wisconsin Trail!
+This is the fourth stop on our Wisconsin Author Adventures Trail.